 Romantic Rosa pattern is by Louise Taylor.
 This is a painterly floral design with brush stroke detailing.
-The colour palette is a pretty mix of blues, lilacs, dusky pinks and touches of green.
+The colour palette is a lovely mix of blues, lilacs, dusky pinks and touches of green.
 Louise’s style is all about hand printed florals taken from her delicate watercolour paintings and intricate drawings.
 The result is a feminine and somewhat vintage style.

 Romantic Rosa Pattern by Louise Taylor

 Plant Hunters Fortune is by Charlotte Day.
 She’s a gardener turned print designer so as you’d expect much of her work features florals and botanicals.
-This particular design pays homage to Robert Fortune who introduced the horticultural world to the diversity of Oriental flora.
+This particular design pays homage to Robert Fortune, who introduced the horticultural world to the diversity of Oriental flora.
 Charlotte’s training started at the Royal Horticultural Society and later a Master’s Degree in Textile Design at Chelsea College of Art.